VioletViolaVi/Milestone-Project-3/README.md

 ### Home Page
 * The __*Reviews*__ button on the carousel was omitted.
 Instead each movie poster was made clickable where once clicked, the user would be taken to the corresponding movie review section underneath.
 As a result, the movie posters were fully visible to the users; not blocked in part by any buttons.
 * The __*BOOK NOW*__ button to be placed underneath the carousel was omitted.
 The button was left to only exist at the end of each review section making it faster and more convenient for the user to book a specific movie.
+* To create a more consistent layout, all the movie’s images were placed on the left-hand side with their details on the right and their reviews at the bottom.
+Their positions were no longer to be alternated.
+This was to help user’s learn how to navigate through the website quickly, avoiding frustration.
 * The stars for the star rating system were omitted from being used for the final version of the project.
 The decision was made to focus on the ability of the user to add descriptive comments about the different movies.
 It was seen as a more informative method for the user to gain a better understanding on how they might perceive the movie if they were to watch it, by scanning through the opinions left by other users.
 * For the first selection box of the booking pop-up modal, the name of the respective movie was made the default choice.
 The __*Ticket Quantity*__ selection box was changed into an input box so any number chosen by the user could be inputted (except 0).
 The title of the last selection box was altered to __*Select Location*__.
 Also, the __*BOOK NOW*__ button was changed to read __*SUBMIT*__ to emphasise that this was what will cause the user’s inputted data to be sent to Cinemagic.
 These changes were made to make it easier for the users to complete the form with ease.
 * The __*LEAVE A REVIEW*__ button was omitted from the homepage to only be present on the user’s bookings page.
 This was to make leaving a review simpler for the user as they would be able to reference the correct movie they had watched from the same page they were leaving a comment.
 ### My Bookings Page
-* To create a more consistent layout, all the movie’s images were placed on the left-hand side with their details on the right and their reviews at the bottom.
-Their positions were no longer to be alternated.
-This was to help user’s learn how to navigate through the website quickly, avoiding frustration.
 * Regarding the user’s booking page, the images were replaced with their movie details i.e.: number of tickets, location of cinema, date for attendance and the owner of the booking.
 This aimed to provide a more descriptive account of the bookings when referencing, reading or making changes to them.
 Using an image was not sufficient.
-In addition, all the buttons were placed underneath the movie details to create a more organised structure.
+In addition, all the buttons were placed underneath the movie details, for smaller screen sizes, to create a more organised structure on those formats.
 * The __*Rate it*__ title was replaced with the __*Leave a Review*__ title in the leave a review pop-up modal because the stars were omitted; as previously mentioned.
 * The delete pop-up modal’s content was changed to include the name of the selected booked movie to be deleted instead of just the __*Are you sure?*__ confirmation question.
 It makes it clearer to the user which movie has been selected for deletion.
 Also, the __*No*__ button was moved to the left-hand side in order to be seen before the __*Yes*__ button.
 This was done to further help avoid the user from deleting a booking by mistake; giving them more time to confirm.
 ### Administration Page